surajgariya00/blup-docs/wiki/design-ui/insert-widgets/date-picker-widget.md

     </tr>
     <tr>
       <td><strong>Margin</strong></td>
-      <td>Provide margin to the CheckBox Widget from any of the four directions by specifying the margin value.</td>
+      <td>Provide margin to the DatePicker Widget from any of the four directions by specifying the margin value.</td>
     </tr>
     <tr>
-      <td><strong>DatePicker show preview</strong></td>
+      <td><strong>DatePicker Show Preview</strong></td>
-      <td>On clicking on it you will get the view of the date picker.</td>
+      <td>Clicking on it will display the view of the date picker.</td>
     </tr><tr>
       <td><strong>Initial Date</strong></td>
-      <td>Give it the date for giving date picker a initial date.</td>
+      <td>Set the initial date for the date picker.</td>
     </tr>
    <tr>
       <td><strong>First Date</strong></td>
-      <td>Give it the date from where calender should start. it basically specify the range of selectable dates.</td>
+      <td>Specify the starting date for the calendar, defining the range of selectable dates.</td>
     </tr>
     <tr>
       <td><strong>Last Date</strong></td>
-      <td>Give it the date where calender should end. it basically specify the range of selectable dates.</td>
+      <td>Specify the ending date for the calendar, defining the range of selectable dates.</td>
     </tr><tr>
       <td><strong>Fill</strong></td>
-      <td>It give the date picker a color from inside.</td>
+      <td>It apply the date picker a color from inside.</td>
     </tr>
    <tr>
       <td><strong>Border Color</strong></td>
-      <td>	Choose a color to set the DatePicker border color.
-Adjust the border color from inside, outside, or center of the DatePicker by selecting it from the drop down.</td>
+      <td>Choose a color to set the border color of the DatePicker.
+Adjust the border color from inside, outside, or center of the DatePicker by selecting it from the drop-down.</td>
     </tr>
    <tr>
       <td><strong>Shadow</strong></td>